Please read this entire page.

 - Go home with your new FURever pets and enjoy!

 - Staff will periodically contact to see how the guinea pigs are doing and to answer any questions.

 - Call, email or text us if you ever have any questions.

-- Plan to come to the Rescue once a month for a free nail trimming and a free wellness exam.
+- Come to the Rescue once a month for a free nail trimming and a free wellness exam.

-- Regularly check out our Facebook page, our website and our newsletter for information, specials and invitations.
+- Check out our Facebook page, our website and our newsletter for information, specials and invitations.

-- Attend educational outreach events, pageants and festivals, shopping spectaculars, holiday celebrations or for boarding when you're away.
+- Attend events, pageants and festivals, shopping spectaculars, holiday celebrations or for boarding.

-- Shop with a purpose and purchase your guinea pig's supplies at our boutique.
+- Shop with a purpose.
+Purchase your pet's supplies at our boutique.
 100% of the proceeds goes back to the piggys.

-- If you are no longer willing or able to provide for their care as per the Rescue's Standards of Care, you are contractually obligated to return the guinea pigs to the Rescue.
+- If you are no longer willing or able to provide for your pet's care as per the Rescue's Standards of Care, you are contractually obligated to return the guinea pigs to the Rescue.

 Age Single/Buddy* Pair Adult Cavies 1 to 4 years $30 $50 Baby Cavies Under 1 year $35 $60 Neutered Cavies sexually altered $35 $55 Senior Cavies 5 years and older $20 $35